 10 Online Loyalty Programs Examples for Inspiration

 1. Starbucks Rewards

-One of the most influential and well-known loyalty programs in the food and beverage industry, Starbucks Rewards, boasts nearly 17 million users.
+One of the most influential and well-known food and beverage loyalty programs industry, Starbucks Rewards, boasts nearly 17 million users.
 And for good reason: the coffee giant made sure that engaging with the program is fun, convenient and provides a unique experience.

 2. Amazon Prime Membership at Whole Foods Market